 A. Yes.
 Attorneys holding IOLTA-eligible funds are required to establish IOLTA accounts and will seek banks offering this product.
 Also, experience has shown that financial institution participation in Maryland’s IOLTA Honor Roll program attracts new attorney business.
 Attorneys are excellent sources of referral business, including loans, deposits and trust services.

 A. The IOLTA Honor Roll is a joint program of MLSC and the Maryland State Bar Association to encourage financial institutions to pay premium rates on IOLTA accounts.
 A financial institution is not required to join the Honor Roll, but such participation is strongly encouraged to assist in IOLTA’s charitable purposes (Honor Roll requirements and enrollment form).
 Honor Roll members are actively promoted to attorney members in a variety of mediums and forums, and participation is an excellent way for financial institutions to attract new attorney and law firm clients.
 Additionally, MLSC will provide a Community Reinvestment Act (CRA) statement verifying your participation in this important program, and provide other public recognition and promotion as appropriate.

 A. Yes.
 More information along with downloadable forms are available at on this site.
 Also, the MLSC staff is happy to provide any additional information to financial institutions, as well as to attorneys and firms.
 Contact MLSC at Charles Towers, 15 Charles Plaza, Suite 102, Baltimore, Maryland 21201-3994.
 The telephone numbers are: 410-576-9494 or 800-492-1340.
-Inquiries may also be sent by e-mail to email@example.com.
+Inquiries may also be sent by email to iolta [at] mlsc.org.